holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 If any Role defined by a Circle and invited to a Tactical Meeting is unrepresented in the meeting for any reason, a Circle Lead of that Role's Super-Circle may instead represent that Role during the meeting.

-## Article 4: Duties to Others
+## Article 4: Rules of Cooperation

-As a Role Lead, you have the following duties to other Role Leads in the Organization when they're acting on behalf of their own Roles.

 ### 4.1 Duty of Transparency

-You have a duty to provide transparency in any of the following areas upon request:
+As a Partner, you have the duty to provide transparency to Role Leads in the Organization upon their request, as follows:

-- **(a) Projects & Next-Actions:** You must share any Projects and Next-Actions you are tracking for your Roles.
+- **(a) Projects & Next-Actions:** You must share any Projects and Next-Actions you are tracking for the Organization.
-- **(b) Relative Priority:** You must share your judgment of the relative priority of any of your Role's Projects or Next-Actions vs. anything else competing for your attention.
+- **(b) Relative Priority:** You must share your judgment of the relative priority of any of your Projects or Next-Actions vs. anything else competing for your attention.
-- **(c) Projections:** You must provide a projection of when you expect to complete any of your Role's Projects or Next-Actions.
+- **(c) Projections:** You must provide a projection of when you expect to complete any of your Projects or Next-Actions.
 A rough estimate is enough, considering your current context and priorities.
 Detailed analysis or planning is not required, and this projection is not a commitment in any way.
 Unless Governance says otherwise, you have no duty to track the projection or follow-up with the recipient if it changes.
 - **(d) Checklist Items:** You must verify completion of any recurring actions that you perform for your Roles or as a Partner of the Organization.
 If requested, you must continue to share these verifications regularly, until you believe they are no longer useful.
 - **(e) Metrics:** You must share any metrics you collect in your Roles or as a Partner of the Organization.
 If requested, you must continue to share these metrics regularly, until you determine they are no longer useful.
-- **(f) Progress Updates:** You must share a summary of progress you've made in your Role or towards any of your Role's Projects since the last update you shared.
+- **(f) Progress Updates:** You must share a summary of progress you've made in your Roles or towards any of your Projects since the last update you shared.
 If requested, you must continue to share these updates regularly, until you determine they are no longer useful.
-- **(g) Other Information:** You must share any other information that's relevant to your Roles and readily available to you.
+- **(g) Other Information:** You must share any other information that's readily available to you and won't cause harm to share.

 ### 4.2 Duty of Processing

-You have a duty to promptly process messages and requests, as follows:
+As a Partner, you have the duty to promptly process messages and requests from Role Leads in the Organization, as follows:

-- **(a) Requests for Processing:** Others may ask you to process the Purpose or any Accountability or Project of your Role.
+- **(a) Requests to Clarify:** Others may ask you to clarify the next steps for any of your Projects or for any Accountability of your Roles.
 You must then determine and communicate a Next-Action to move it forward, if there are any you could take.
 If there are not, you must instead share what you’re waiting for before you can take a Next-Action.
-If whatever you share is part of a broader outcome you are pursuing in your Role, you must also capture and communicate that as a Project.
-- **(b) Requests for Projects & Next-Actions:** Others may ask you to take on a specific Next-Action or Project in your Role.
-You must accept and track it if you believe it would make sense to work towards in your Role, at least in the absence of competing priorities.
+- **(b) Requests for Projects & Next-Actions:** Others may ask you to take on a specific Next-Action or Project.
+You must accept and track it if you believe it would make sense to work towards in one of your Roles or as a Partner of the Organization, at least in the absence of competing priorities.
 If you don't, then you must either explain your reasoning, or suggest something else you believe will meet the requester’s goal instead.
-- **(c) Requests to Impact Domain:** Others may ask to impact a Domain controlled by your Role.
+- **(c) Requests to Impact Domain:** Others may ask to impact a Domain controlled by one of your Roles.
 You must allow the impact if you see no reason it will reduce your capacity to enact your Role's Purpose or Accountabilities.
 If you do see such a reason, you must explain it to the requester.

 ### 4.3 Duty of Prioritization

-You have a duty to prioritize your attention in alignment with the following:
+As a Partner, you have a duty to prioritize your attention in alignment with the following:

-- **(a) Processing:** You must generally prioritize processing inbound messages from other Roles over executing your own Next-Actions.
+- **(a) Processing:** You must generally prioritize processing inbound messages to your Roles from other Role Leads over executing your own Next-Actions.
 However, you may delay processing messages until you can batch process at a convenient time, as long as your processing is still prompt.
 Processing includes engaging in any duties in this Article, and then sharing how you processed the message upon request.
 Processing does not include executing upon any Next-Actions or Projects you capture.
-- **(b) Meetings:** You must prioritize attending any meeting defined in this Constitution over executing your own Next-Actions, but only when this prioritization is explicitly requested for a specific meeting.
+- **(b) Meetings:** You must prioritize attending any meeting defined in this Constitution over executing your own Next-Actions, but only when another Partner explicitly requests this prioritization for a specific meeting.
 You may still decline the request if you already have plans scheduled over the meeting time.
-- **(c) Circle Priorities:** When choosing what to work on, you must consider any official Strategies or relative prioritizations of the Circle holding your Role or any Super-Circle thereof.
-Official priorities are those defined by a Circle Lead, or by any other Roles or processes with the authority to resolve priority conflicts and define Strategies for a Circle.
+- **(c) Circle Priorities:** When choosing what to work on in a Role, you must consider any official Strategies or relative prioritizations of that Role, of any Circle holding that Role, and of any Super-Circle thereof.
 You must then treat these official priorities as more important to the Organization than your own individual priorities or your own judgment of the Organization's priorities.
+Official priorities of a Circle are those defined by a Circle Lead, or by any other Roles or processes with the authority to resolve priority conflicts and define Strategies for that Circle.
 - **(d) Deadlines:** If the Governance or any official Strategy or prioritization of a Circle includes a deadline specifying when something must be done by, you do not necessarily have to meet that deadline.
 Instead, you must interpret that as an official prioritization of any actions needed to hit that deadline over any other actions for that Circle, and act accordingly.
 A Circle Lead or another Role or process with the authority to resolve priority conflicts across Roles may overrule this prioritization.

+### 4.4 Relational Agreements

+As a Partner, you may have ***“Relational Agreements”*** with other Partners.
+These are agreements about how you will relate together while working in the Organization, or about how you will fulfill your general functions as Partners of the Organization.
+They may add to or clarify the duties in this Article, but they may not conflict with them.

+Relational Agreements must remain focused on shaping behaviors that generally underpin work; they may not set expectations of work to do in a Role, nor expectations about how a Partner will prioritize across different Roles.
+Further, they may only specify concrete acts to do or behavioral constraints to honor; they may not include promises to achieve specific outcomes or embody abstract qualities.

+As a Partner, you may request a Relational Agreement of another Partner for your own personal preferences or to serve a Role you fill.
+That Partner may accept or reject the requested Relational Agreement based on their own personal preferences.
+Either party may later terminate the agreement without the consent of the other party, unless otherwise agreed.

+As a Partner, you have a duty to align your behavior with any written Relational Agreements you have made.
+Anyone facilitating a meeting or process for the Organization may also enforce these Relational Agreements during that meeting or process, as long as they don't conflict with anything defined in this Constitution.

 ## Article 5: Governance